The Dry Eyes Guide: Dry Eyes Treatment, Symptoms, & Research

-Next, we will break down the properties of sea buckthorn oil, and individually discuss their health benefits and alleviation of your eyes’ dryness.
+Next, we will break down the properties of sea buckthorn oil, and individually discuss their health benefits and use as a dry eyes treatment.

-Omega-3 Fatty Acids: These essential omega-3 fatty acids have an anti-inflammatory capability which has been shown to improve symptoms.
+Omega-3 Fatty Acids: These essential omega-3 fatty acids have an anti-inflammatory capability which has been shown to improve symptoms of Dry Eye Syndrome.
 Not only that, Omega-3s are essential for normal growth and development of the human body.
 They are important components of the membranes which surround each cell of your body.
 These fatty acids provide calories to your body, enabling more energy for your heart, lungs, blood vessels, immune system, and endocrine system.
 Omega-3 fatty acids are found in foods like fish and flaxseed.
 The three main omega-3s are alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).

 ALA is found mainly in plants, including flaxseed, soybean, and canola oils.
 It is an essential fatty acid, which means that your body can’t make it.
 Therefore, you have to obtain it through the consumption of food, beverages, or supplements.

 EPA and DHA, also essential fatty acids, are found in fish and other seafood.
 Your body can convert some ALA to EPA, and then to DHA, but this is only in small amounts.
 It is more practical, therefore, to obtain EPA and DHA from foods, beverages, or supplements as well.